viewflow/viewflow/README.md

 helps to organize people collaboration workflow, implement CRUD and reporting.

 The goad of viewflow is to allow to get ready-to-use application on top of Django as fast as with no-code solution.
-But allow gracefully replace built-in functionality part-by-part with your custom code.
+But allow to gracefully replace built-in functionality part-by-part with your custom code.

 Viewflow came in two flavors:
-- Lightweight opensource library with only un-opinionated base functionality allows to build your own custom solution on top of it.
+- Lightweight open-source library with only un-opinionated base functionality allows to build your own custom solution on top of it.
 - PRO: Commercially supported reference implementation.
 Integrated with 3d-party django packages, allows to build ready-to-use apps with few lines of code.

 ## Installation